pry/pry-stack_explorer/README.md

-pry-stack_explorer
+pry-stack
 ===========

 (C) John Mair (banisterfiend) 2011

 _Walk the stack in a Pry session_

-pry-stack_explorer is a plugin for the [Pry](http://pry.github.com) REPL that enables the user to navigate the call-stack.
+pry-stack is a plugin for the [Pry](http://pry.github.com) REPL that enables the user to navigate the call-stack.

 From the point a Pry session is started, the user can move up the stack through parent frames, examine state, and even evaluate code.

-Unlike `ruby-debug`, pry-stack_explorer incurs no runtime cost and enables navigation right up the call-stack to the birth of the program.
+Unlike `ruby-debug`, pry-stack incurs no runtime cost and enables navigation right up the call-stack to the birth of the program.

-pry-stack_explorer is currently designed to work on **Rubinius and MRI Ruby 1.9.2+ (including 1.9.3)**.
+pry-stack is currently designed to work on **Rubinius and MRI Ruby 1.9.2+ (including 1.9.3)**.
 Support for other Ruby versions and implementations is planned for the future.